Other Ways We Can Help You

 Explore some ways that we can work together below:

-Medical Conference Participation – AMEND has presented at a wide range of national and international medical conferences since its inception in 2002.
-Patient experience talks can have a particularly impactful, but other issues and insights can be addressed as required.
+Patient experience talks can be particularly impactful, but other issues and insights can be addressed as required.
 Contact AMEND to discuss your ideas.

 “Thanks so much for your lecture for the MSc students on Friday.
 The students were bowled over – I wasn’t quite prepared for how meaningful they were going to find it; thank you so much”